chevah/geck/content/dependencies.rst

 The server is configured to reject duplicate versions.

-Any developer can upload to pypi.chevah.com using the standard HTTP credentials.
+Any developer can upload to pypi.chevah.com using standard HTTP credentials.

 No package should be removed from pypi.chevah.com.